-- does not edit.
-We are available to teach you how to self-edit using academic writing tools.
+- does not edit by revising or correcting content.
+However, we teach you how to self-edit using print and online academic writing tools.

-- does not proofread.
-We will, however, point you to grammar helps and style guides for academic writing.
+- does proofread to direct you to understand the assignment, online grammar helps, and Chicago style guide for academic writing.

 - is a support for your success.
 Your careful and timely adherence to the syllabi guarantees your success!

-Writing Center faculty will extend one opportunity for students to revise a paper which fails the plagiarism identification software programmed into Blackboard.
+Writing Center faculty extends one opportunity for students to revise a paper that fails the plagiarism identification software programmed into Blackboard.
 We elect to regard the first and sole failure as a teachable moment.
 However, repeat and blatant instances of plagiarism will be reported to the Dean for disciplinary action.
-Besides, you don't have to plagiarize--you're too smart for that! #justdontdoit [more]
+Besides, you don't have to plagiarize--you're too smart for that!

 AI is strictly prohibited.
 Commit to thinking and any paper you submit will be better than the basic (and often) erroneous content generated by AI.